 Q: How can I tell if I'm on track for degree completion in my last semester?

-A: An audit with Requirements at 98% and Credits at 100% means that you are on track for completing your degree with your current registration.
+A: An audit with Requirements at 98% and Credits at 100% means that you are in-progress for completing your degree with your current paperwork and registration.
+If your graduation application has not yet been submitted and processed this % may be at 95-97% complete depending on the number of requirements in your program.
 Pleae click here to view a document which helps interpret the Requirement % Complete for student's approaching graduation.

 What-If Audits are helpful if you are are considering changing your major, adding a minor, or if you are an undeclared student who is considering various majors.

 Running a What-If audit does not mean you have selected a valid curriculum combination!
 Please work with your advisor and/or the office of Academic Advisement to ensure you are selecting a valid combination of major/concentration/minor.

 Minors YOU MAY NOT MINOR IN YOUR MAJOR.
 This means that for the most part, you may not declare a minor which is within your major department.
 The exception to this is that English majors may select a minor in Print Media Studies.